AsiganTheSunk/python-torcurl/README.md

 ### Future

-The big TODO's are finishing and polishing the actual code, but in the near future include threading to the module and have a reliable way to test ip and dns leaks in the circuits.
+The big TODO's are finishing and polishing the actual code, but in the near future include threading to the module and have a reliable way to test dns leaks in the tor circuits.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development or testing purposes.
+Hope you enjoy it.

 ## Index of Contents